 The risk assessment framework describes a two stage process that assesses the risk of the data integration project against criteria agreed by the Oversight Board.
 The first stage (the pre-mitigation risk assessment) identifies and rates the elements of risk presented by the project.
 The second stage assesses the residual risk after accounting for risk mitigation strategies (the post-mitigation risk assessment).
 If the project risk is high after mitigation then the project must be managed by an accredited Integrating Authority.

 The pre and post-mitigation risk assessments must be submitted to the Oversight Board through the Secretariat as part of the project registration.
 The Oversight Board has ten working days following registration of the project and receipt of the risk assessment to raise any concerns about the project with the data custodians or integrating authority.
 These concerns relate to the management of the systemic risks of data integration.

 The integrating authority has the responsibility to manage the data integration project from end-to-end.
 This includes the management and mitigation of systemic risks identified by the data custodians, as well as the identification and mitigation of risks that emerge during the course of the project.
 Risks should be managed in consultation with the data custodians.

-To view the full risk assessment framework to be used when determining the risk level of data integration projects involving Commonwealth data for statistical and research purposes please refer to Data Integration Involving Commonwealth Data for Statistical and Research Purposes: Risk Assessment Guidelines (December 2013).
+To view the full risk assessment framework to be used when determining the risk level of data integration projects involving Commonwealth data for statistical and research purposes please refer to Data Integration Involving Commonwealth Data for Statistics and Research Purposes: Risk Assessment Guidelines (December 2013).

 Risk assessments should be forwarded to the Secretariat by email: statistical.data.integration [at] abs.gov.au as part of the project registration process.